osintegrators/JSGranny/README.md

 <pre><code>sudo apt-get install node.js npm</code></pre>
 * Install git
 <pre><code>sudo apt-get install git</code></pre>
-* check out the application via command line
-<pre><code>git clone https://github.com/osintegrators/JSGranny.git</code></pre>
-* cd into the directory you checked it out in
-* cd into the project dir
-* You might need to do the step below.
-It worked for me without the package but I encountered an error while re-doing it.<br> install the needed node-gyp package globally with npm
-<pre><code> sudo npm install -g node-gyp </code></pre>

 Install the database.
 <pre><code> sudo apt-get install postgresql-9.1</code></pre>